Untersturmführer: General-SS commissions

 Within the Allgemeine, or "General" SS, promotion to the rank of Untersturmführer required satisfactory service in the enlisted SS ranks with an SS member holding the rank of Hauptscharführer before consideration could be given for an officer's commission.
 Those so eligible were required to obtain a recommendation from their SS chain of command followed by submission of a document known as the Lebenslauf.
 A résumé of the SS member's career, the Lebenslauf stated why the SS member felt they should be commissioned as an officer and gave, as evidence, a list of chronological accomplishments both within the SS and before joining.

 Following a racial and political background check, the SS member's service record would be reviewed, with the Lebenslauf and all SS evaluations screened by the SS personnel office (known as the SS Personalhauptamt).
 If found eligible for promotion, the potential SS officer's name would be forwarded to Heinrich Himmler for final approval of commission.

 Between 1934 and 1938, Himmler personally reviewed all candidates for promotion to the rank of Untersturmführer.
 However, during the Second World War, manpower constraints and logistics prevented Himmler from screening all SS officer applicants and the task typically fell to subordinates.

 Waffen-SS commissions

 Becoming an officer in the Waffen-SS could be a difficult and time-consuming process.
 All candidates for commissions in the Waffen-SS were required to attend SS-Junkerschulen (SS-Junker Schools), which were training camps established to train future Waffen-SS officers.
 The most well known of these academies was located at Bad Tölz, Bavaria.

-To be admitted into an SS Junkerschule a prospective officer must have served in the enlisted ranks of the Waffen-SS and must have been recommended for a commission by his superiors.
-Those who were recommended were physically screened as well as politically and racially investigated to ensure pure Germanic and Aryan heritage.
-If approved for admittance to an SS Junkerschule, the SS member was appointed to the first of a series of SS officer candidate ranks which displayed the same insignia as senior SS non-commissioned officers.
-The following was the promotion tier of Waffen-SS officer candidate ranks: